top of page

 About me

-I am an associate professor of Statistics in the Faculty of Economics and Management at the University of Bolzano in Italy.
-I am also an associate research fellow at the Australian Research Council Center of Excellence for Mathematical and Statistical Frontiers (ACEMS).
+I am a Full professor of Statistics in the Faculty of Economics and Management at the University of Bolzano in Italy.
 At the University of Bolzano I teach theoretical and applied statistics at both undergraduate and graduate levels.
-I am currently the coordinator of exchange research and teaching agreements with partner universities for the Faculty of Economics.
+I am currently the director of the MSc in Data Analytics for Economics and Management.

 My research interests include data integration, composite likelihood procedures, model selection, and inference methods for high-dimensional data.
 Recently, I have started working on model selection and estimation methods for intractable likelihoods in the context of complex econometric and environmental data which allows me to combine my interest in likelihood-based methods with my interest in applications.